 - RF-S mount: this is the mount used by Canon’s new APS-C mirrorless cameras.
 Physically, it’s the same as the RF mount, but the smaller sensor size benefits from specially designed lenses which carry the ‘RF-S’ designation

 - EF-M mount: this is a mount used by Canon’s first-generation APS-C mirrorless cameras, the EOS M series.
-There are both cameras and lenses for this mount still available, but it looks certain to be phased out,
+These cameras and lenses are now discontinued, but you can still find some bargains on the second-hand market.

 - EF mount: this is Canon’s DSLR mount.
 These lenses can also be used on its mirrorless cameras via an adapter.